mailchimp/Firebase/README.md

     }
     ```

-    Any data associated with the mapped fields will be considered Merge Fields and the Mailchimp user's profile will be updated accordingly.
+    Any data associated with the mapped fields (i.e. `activity`) will be considered events and the Mailchimp user's profile will be updated accordingly.

     For complex documents such as: